Bamburger History, Family Crest & Coats of Arms

 Early Origins of the Bamburger family

 The surname Bamburger was first found in Franconia, where this family name became a prominent contributor to the development of the district from ancient times.
 Saint Otto of Bamberg (German: Otto von Bamberg, Polish: Otton z Bambergu) (c.
 1060-1139) was a medieval German bishop and missionary who, as papal legate, converted much of Pomerania to Christianity.
 He was Chancellor of the Holy Roman Empire in 1101

 Early History of the Bamburger family

 This web page shows only a small excerpt of our Bamburger research.
-Another 252 words (18 lines of text) covering the years 1788, 1246, 1823 and 1899 are included under the topic Early Bamburger History in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) covering the years 1788, 1246, 1823 and 1899 are included under the topic Early Bamburger History in all our PDF Extended History products and printed products wherever possible.

 Bamburger Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Bamburger include Bamberg, Bammberg, Bambergh, Bambergg, Bamburg, Baumberg, Bamberger, Bamburger, Baumberger and many more.

 Early Notables of the Bamburger family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bamburger Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bamburger Notables in all our PDF Extended History products and printed products wherever possible.